 A. A team registers for the first quiz-a-thon in one of three divisions:

-JR HI II – grades 6 – 7 (Two eighth graders may be on this team)
+JR HI II – grades 6 – 7 (one 8th grade quizzer may be on a team if it is the only JR HI team)

 JR HI I – grades 8 – 9

 For all divisions a student may quiz in a division higher than his grade but not lower.
 A team will quiz in that division for all quiz-a-thons.
 The results of these quiz-a-thons are compiled and new divisions are formed for the quiz retreat.
 For example, if JR HI has 46 teams, the top 11 teams become division AA, the next 11 division A, then next 12 division B and the lower 12 teams become division C. SR HI divisions are formed the same way.
 Forming new divisions for the retreat allows teams to quiz with those on their own level.

 Q. What is a quiz-a-thon?

 A. A quiz-a-thon is a one day event.
 JR HI teams quiz 4 times; SR HI teams quiz 5 times.
 A short round of playoffs follows with awards given to the top 3 teams of each division.
 All quiz-a-thons begin promptly at 9:00 A.M. and go until about 4:00 P.M.
 Lunch is available for purchase.
 In order to attend the quiz retreat, a team must participate in at least 2 of the 3 quiz-a-thons.

 Q. What is the Quiz Retreat?

 A. The Quiz Retreat is the highlight – the climax – The Grand Finale of the Quiz Season?
 Over 600 people (half of whom are parents and spectators) attend this event.
 Quizzers come excited about quizzing with a relaxed